 Energy Payback Time

 Energy: The manufacturing stage of solar requires energy upfront to convert raw minerals into the products used for photovoltaics.
-These minerals could include quarts, aluminum, copper, etc. Quartz must be processed and cleaned to obtain silicon, which acts like a semiconductor in solar cells.
-It is then manufactured with other materials, which may come from another facility, to build a solar module.
+These materials may come from another facility, and transportation can increase carbon emissions.

-Chemicals: The process of producing solar grade silicon often involves the use of hazardous chemicals, which could impact the environment if not disposed of properly.
+Chemicals: Producing solar-grade silicon often involves using hazardous chemicals, which could impact the environment if not disposed of properly.
 The Silicon Valley Toxics Coalition (SVTC) tracks the environmental records of most major solar manufacturers in an annual report.
-As with any industry, many leading companies maintain proper regulations for disposal and recycling of chemical waste, while others may take potentially harmful shortcuts to save money.

-The negative environmental impacts of solar are heavily front-loaded.
-Despite the reality that solar isn’t perfect, the energy required to create solar modules is generally “paid back” within 2 to 4 years!
-The emissions generated in the solar manufacturing process are 3 to 10 times less than that expected from producing the same amount of energy using fossil fuels.
+Although solar isn’t perfect, the energy required to create solar modules is generally “paid back” within 2 to 4 years!
+The emissions generated in the solar manufacturing process are 3 to 10 times less than expected from producing the same amount of energy using fossil fuels.